mchung/heroku-buildpack-wordpress/README.markdown

 # Heroku buildpack: WordPress on Heroku

+### See also
+Heroku now (2015) supports PHP in the standard stack.
+* Deploying WordPress to Heroku (https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku)
+* WordPress on Heroku, template (https://github.com/xyu/heroku-wp)

 ### This is a Heroku buildpack for running [WordPress](http://wordpress.org) on [Heroku](http://heroku.com)

 It uses this [WordPress](http://github.com/mchung/wordpress-on-heroku) project template to bootstrap a highly tuned WordPress site built on the following stack: